 I loved the idea of being an entrepreneur and helping businesses and people.
-I dealt with the pressures of hiring employees, managing a payroll and paying taxes.
+I dealt with the pressures of hiring employees, managing payroll, and paying taxes.
 I taught myself everything I needed to know about computers to better serve my customers.

 In 2000, I sold the store and took a job at BYU-Idaho managing all the PCs in the computer labs.
-Today, I provide technology assistance for students with disabilities.
+I provided technical assistance for students with disabilities.

-The technology helps the blind, the deaf and people with other disabilities access materials they need for school.
-After teaching a few classes myself, I have also gained a new understanding and respect for teachers and students.
+The technology helped the blind, the deaf, and people with other disabilities access materials they need for school.
+After teaching a few classes myself, I also gained a new understanding and respect for teachers and students.

-With my wide range of experience, I believe I can represent the good people of District 34 well.
-I’d appreciate your vote!
+With my wide range of experience, I will continue to represent the good people of District 34 well.